 Clarity of the medium is an advertiser’s ability to stand out and break through the clutter of all the other messages that are being seen, heard, and felt by the target audience.
 It is not enough to stand out.
 You must stand out in a crowd of others trying to stand out.
 This is one of the reasons why advertisers and their agencies have moved to entertainment – they want to stand out in the crowd.

 But what they are not considering are the sheer numbers of advertising messages.
 With more and more time being dedicated to advertising, an advertiser’s message gets lost.
 If the advertising crowd gets bigger, it becomes more and more difficult to stand out.
 The more advertising space is sold in the Super Bowl, the more diluted each advertisers message becomes.

-Economic laws predict that as a resource becomes less scarce, the value of that resource should decrease.
-So logically that would mean the more advertising space sold the more the value of that space decreases.
+Economic laws predict that as a resource becomes less scarce, the value of that resource should increase.
+So logically that would mean the more advertising space sold – and more Super Bowl ad spending – the more the value of that space decreases.
 The funny thing about this that the value of the Super Bowl advertising space has actually decreased but the cost for that space has not.
-Having almost an hour of additional commercials in the Super Bowl since 2001 has greatly reduced an advertiser’s ability to “stand out” and it is worrying that they haven’t seen it, judging by how many jump on board.
+Having almost an hour of additional commercials in the Super Bowl since 2001 has greatly reduced an advertiser’s ability to stand out and it is worrying that they haven’t seen it, judging by how many jump on board.

 There are better ways to spend more than $100,000 a second in order to get your target audiences attention.
 And it is a sad state of advertising when few see it.

 Political Ideology Creates Broken Government Tom Dougherty, CEO - Stealing Share 18 May 2017 Political ideology.
 Stop the madness.
 Political ideology The whole world is in political strife.
 And I believe the root cause is political ideology.
 It’s not surprising.
 I...